savankoradiya/python3_aws_lambda/README.md

 ![title](images/lambda6.png)

-In Handle you need to add "your file name"."your function name"
+In Handler you need to add "your file name"."your function name"

 ![title](images/lambda7.png)